-Cologne (or Köln) is one of the largest cities in Germany, and a bustling hub of media and business on the Rhine.
-The dramatic Kölner Dom can be seen from miles away, and a number of other beautiful Gothic and Romanesque churches dot the city.
-There are also museums dedicated to Roman history, modern and religious art, ethnology, sports, and even chocolate.
+Cologne (Köln) is one of the largest cities in Germany, and a bustling hub of media and business on the Rhine.
+The dramatic Kölner Dom can be seen from miles away, and a number of other beautiful Gothic and Romanesque churches are dotted around the city.
+There are also museums dedicated to Roman history, modern and religious art, ethnology, sports and even chocolate.

-There are also two lovely, massive park areas in the city containing a number of distinct parks and recreational areas and several beer gardens; in warm weather there is a fun outdoor culture in Cologne and thousands of people gather in these areas for picnics, sports and socialising.
-Several pedestrian streets, called Hohe Strasse and Schildergasse, offer interesting shops, cafes and street music.
+There are two lovely, massive green lungs in the city containing a number of parks, recreational areas and beer gardens.
+In warm weather, there's a fun outdoor culture in Cologne and thousands of people gather in these areas for picnics, sports and socialising.
+The two pedestrian strips of Hohe Strasse and Schildergasse offer great shops, cafes and street music.

-Cologne is well known for its Veedel or traditional neighborhoods; one of the most interesting for tourists is the bohemian Agnesviertel neighbourhood where you can find local fashion designers, bookshops, bars, and art galleries.
+Cologne is well known for its Veedel or traditional neighbourhoods.
+One of the most interesting districts for tourists is the bohemian Agnesviertel neighbourhood where visitors can find local fashion designers, bookshops, bars and art galleries.

-Cologne has a vibrant and colourful cultural life, with its locally-brewed Kölsch beer and other gastronomic specialties, and is known as the gay capital of Germany with a large Gay Pride event held every year.
-The local inhabitants are known to be very friendly, sociable and liberal, making Cologne one of the best German cities in which to meet people and make friends.
+Cologne has a vibrant and colourful cultural life, with tourists sampling locally-brewed Kölsch beer and other gastronomic specialties.
+The city is also known as the gay capital of Germany with a large pride event held every year.
+The local inhabitants are known to be friendly, sociable and liberal, making Cologne one of the best German cities in which to meet new people and make new friends.